One Iowa advances, empowers, and improves the lives of LGBTQ Iowans statewide.

 The organization then changed course and dedicated itself to defending the right to marry from powerful opponents.
 In 2012, it became clear that marriage equality in Iowa no longer needed the vigorous defense it once did.

 Our focus then shifted to a comprehensive approach to ensure LGBTQ Iowans’ rights and dignity are respected in every facet and stage of their lives, an approach we continue today.
-One Iowa’s current mission is to preserve and advance equality for LGBTQ Iowans through grassroots efforts, advocacy, and education.
+One Iowa’s current mission is to advance, empower, and improve the lives of LGBTQ Iowans statewide.